The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: Preliminaries

 \section{Preliminaries}

 In this section we gather some tools which are used in the proofs for the convenience of the reader.

 We start by recalling a few properties of discriminants and resultants of polynomials.
 A detailed exposition on this subject can be found in~\cite[Part III, Chapter 15]{Childs}.
-For two polynomials $f,g\in\F_q[X]$, we denote by $\Disc{f}$ and $\Res{f,g}$ the discriminant of $f$ and the resultant of $f$ and $g$, respectively.
-The following well-known formula for the discriminant of the product $fg$ can be found in~\cite[Part III, Chapter 15, Proposition 2]{Childs} (see also \cite[Theorem 3.10]{Janson1}),
+For two polynomials $f,g\in\F_q[X]$, we denote by \begin{itemize} \item $\Disc{f}$: the discriminant of $f$;